rothnic/docker-tinyconda/README.md

 The miniconda version is python3, but your `environment.yml` will specify the python version, and all package versions that you installed in your local environment before executing the creation of the environment.yml file.

+## Why not utilize a micro linux distribution?
+Currently, there is a smaller miniconda distribution available that utilizes busybox, but this can no longer be built at the moment due to the move from glibc to musl c compiler.
+There is [some work](http://wiki.alpinelinux.org/wiki/Running_glibc_programs) to utilize glibc with alpine, but this is immature at the moment, and likely to cause issues with conda at some point.
+This could move to alpine if it is found to avoid issues with all the pre-built binaries that conda is useful for in the first place.